mertkaradayi/stellar-x402-facilitator/README.md

 A fully-functional x402 V1-compliant payment facilitator for the Stellar blockchain.

-## Status: ✅ COMPLETE
+## Status: ✅ PRODUCTION READY

-This is a **working implementation** of the x402 protocol on Stellar, with real blockchain transactions verified on testnet.
+This is a **complete implementation** of the x402 protocol on Stellar, fully compatible with the [Coinbase x402 specification](https://github.com/coinbase/x402).

 ## What is x402?